 The first step in this process is through the yardstick of TPC certification.

-If you would like to add TPC certification to you endorsement process, reach out to The Oath Of Office to learn how to do so.
+If you would like to add TPC certification to you endorsement process, reach out to Laboratories of Democracy to learn how to do so.